automenta/mb7/doc/README.vsn.md

 ## Conclusion

-SemanticScribe is a workspace where **NObjects** and **Tags** create a unified, reactive canvas, and **semantic matching ** weaves them into a meaningful whole.
+Netention is a workspace where **NObjects** and **Tags** create a unified, reactive canvas, and **semantic matching ** weaves them into a meaningful whole.
 It’s designed to empower users—making ideas connectable, shareable, and actionable with minimal effort.
 Tags drive everything, from sharing to matching, aligning with users’ need to express and relate.
 The UX is intuitive, predictable, and consistent, turning complexity into delight.

 Semantic matching is the soul—without it, NObjects are just notes; with it, they’re a network of possibilities, helping users discover, collaborate, and create.
 The open questions keep us curious—how do we perfect this balance of power and simplicity?
 What unexpected connections will users find?
-SemanticScribe invites us to explore, tag by tag, with joy and wonder.
+Netention invites us to explore, tag by tag, with joy and wonder.
 What’s your next tag idea?

 -----------